 How is a urethral stricture treated?

 In some cases, a urethral stricture can be treated by dilating (widening) the urethra.
-The doctor may also use a cystoscope to look inside the urethra and cut thought the stricture.
+The doctor may also use a cystoscope to look inside the urethra and cut throught the stricture.
 One problem with these procedures is that a fairly high percentage of strictures recur (come back), and the patient may need more advanced surgery for a cure.

 There are two main types of surgery (known as urethroplasty) to reconstruct the urethra.
 If the stricture is short enough, the surgeon may be able to remove the narrowed section of the urethra and then stitch the healthy ends of the urethra directly together.